How to open the Windows My Documents or Documents folder

 3. In the C: drive, double-click the Documents and Settings folder.

-4. In Documents and Settings, double-click the folder for the users My Documents you want to see.
-Using the same example as above, if your login is "John" you'd click the "John" folder.
+4. In Documents and Settings, double-click the folder for the user's My Documents.
+For example, if your login name is "John," click the "John" folder.

 Viewing Documents through the Start menu